madron/esphome-ocpp/README.md

 ## Site Power Model

-The `site` section describes the electrical limits that the allocator must respect.
+The required `site` section describes the local electrical installation.
+`phases` and `voltage` are site-specific and required, even for sites that are not connected to the grid.
+Optional power-source subsections, such as `grid`, describe supply limits that the allocator must respect.

 In many European countries, the electricity provider defines the contractual limit in kilowatts rather than amps.
-In that case, configure the site limit as power in `W` rather than as current in `A`.
+In that case, configure the grid limit as power in `W` rather than as current in `A`.

 ### Single-Phase Site